 Section V. Minutes

 Open Meetings: Written minutes shall be kept of all open meetings of the Board.
 Written minutes need only be a summary of the meeting and shall be the official record of action taken at the meeting.
 Draft minutes shall be prepared by the person designated by the Board.
-The minutes are to include the date, time, and place of the meeting; the names of Board Members present and absent; the substance of all matters proposed, discussed or decided which may include a summary of comments made by Board members, and a record, by individual member, of votes taken; the name of each person who is not a member of the Board and, after being recognized by the Board Chair, provided testimony or comments and the substance in brief of his/her testimony; and any other information that is a record of the proceedings of the meeting that any Board Member requests be entered in the minutes.
+The minutes are to include the date, time, and place of the meeting; the names of Board Members present and absent; the substance of all matters proposed, discussed or decided which may include a summary of comments made by Board Members, and a record, by individual member, of votes taken; the name of each person who is not a member of the Board and, after being recognized by the Board Chair, provided testimony or comments and the substance in brief of his/her testimony; and any other information that is a record of the proceedings of the meeting that any Board Member requests be entered in the minutes.

 Closed Meetings: The reason or reasons for holding a closed meeting and the vote of the Board Members, cast by each member by name, either for or against the proposition to close the meeting, is to be entered in the minutes of the meeting.
 The minutes shall also include the date, time, and place of the closed meeting; the names of Board Members present and absent during the closed meeting; and the names of all others present during the closed meeting except where such disclosure would infringe on the confidence necessary to fulfill the original purpose of closing the meeting as, for example, the identity of an employee whose character, competence or physical or mental health is being discussed.
 No other detail regarding a closed meeting need be included in the minutes, except as otherwise provided in paragraph D.